 37km, Grade 1/easiest, 2–4 hours

-Currently under construction (scheduled for completion mid 2019), this gentle section of trail passes through fertile plains and significant horse studs.
+This gentle, relatively new, section of trail passes through fertile plains and significant horse studs.

 The beauty of the Hauraki Rail Trail is the ability to tailor a ride of almost any length, with plenty of options for return rides, or one-way trips for riders with a pick-up.
 The following are popular day rides.